-We’ve pulled together not only the five different methods of growth, but also specific examples to help you answer that ‘How’ question.
+Want to grow your business but not sure where to start, fear not.
+We’ve pulled together, not only the five different methods of growth, but also specific examples to help you answer that ‘how’ question.

 What is important to know is that there is no one magic formula.
 The most successful companies create their own unique combination of growth strategies that are suited to their overall strategic plan and also to their current market conditions.
 Whichever route you choose, engage your team, craft it together, gather their feedback and check all practicalities of it including how it will affect your finances.

 Growing Existing Products in an Existing Market

 The least risky method of growth is selling what you already have, in the same places, by encouraging your customers to buy more or for new customers to start buying your products.
 You either need to win over those who have never tried your product before, or tempt customers away from a rival producer.
 Once successful at this you will have a greater share of the market.

 Of course, if you are already well established in your market or the market is mature, any growth here will be minimal and you will instead need to focus on defending what you have.

 Here are five examples of this strategy:

 - Introduce a loyalty scheme – it is widely known that it can cost at least 3 times more money to acquire new customers than to sell to existing ones.
 Loyalty schemes not only encourage current customers to purchase repeatedly and potentially more frequently, but can also attract new customers who see a benefit in buying from you rather than a competitor.

 - Increase sales force activities – this can help gain awareness of your product for new consumers and can encourage repeat purchase for existing ones.
 The sales force can prompt sales before your customer buys from someone else and can make sure that your product is stocked and available to buy.